monstagorilla/VA/README.md

 For convenience, GIT also provides a batch command that performs the call for each submodule:
 `git submodule foreach git checkout master`

+For switching branches while skipping if a specific branch is not present, use `git submodule foreach "git checkout develop || true"`

 #### Switching to a specific version